 (insistent)

 Have I suggested otherwise?
 I have only argued that the closing in of what surrounds us gives us little choice.
-Only one way is open if we are to continue, let alone pursue the mysteries that beset us.
+Only one way is open if we are to pursue the mysteries that beset us.

 DONA ANA